cgminteractive/guides/best-practices.md

 * Prefer `Time.zone.parse("2014-07-04 16:05:37")` over `Time.parse("2014-07-04 16:05:37")`
 * Use `ENV.fetch` for environment variables instead of `ENV[]`so that unset environment variables are detected on deploy.
-* [Use blocks][date-block] when declaring date and time attributes in FactoryGirl factories.
+* Use blocks when declaring date and time attributes in FactoryGirl factories.
 * Use `touch: true` when declaring `belongs_to` relationships.

-[date-block]: /best-practices/samples/ruby.rb#L10
 [fkey]: http://robots.thoughtbot.com/referential-integrity-with-foreign-keys
 [`.ruby-version`]: https://gist.github.com/fnichol/1912050
 [redirects]: http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.30